rebuke-devour/vacation-todo.Backend/README.md

 ## Vacation  Planner

 # Project Summary
-- A "to-do list" style vacation planner that checks for the weather at your chosen destination.
+- A "to-do list" style vacation planner

 # User Story
+- I can create a new vacation plan and see that it loads on the page.
+- I can see a list of all my vacations when I login.
+- click on one of my vacations and have it take me to the linked website.
+- delete a vacation.
+- Able to update a vacation.

 ## User Persona(s)
  This approach follows the "Four Perspectives" method by Lene Nielsen outlined in interaction-design.org.

  This is designed toward the the "Goal-Oriented" Persona, and is defined as follows: "...by its personal, practical, and company-oriented goals as well as by the relationship with the product to be designed, the emotions of the persona when using the product, and the goals of the persona in using the product (hence Goal-Directed)."

-Thus, the desired outcome for this application is to provide the user a solution to store NFTs, and will provide simple intiutive UI with the functions and features outlined below...
+Thus, the desired outcome for this application is to provide the user a way to list their vacation plans, and will provide simple intiutive UI with the functions and features outlined below...

 ### Scope of Functionalities
 - Basic CRUD Functionality; User should be able to Create, Read, Update and Delete their stored information.